CiscoDevNet/cloud-security/Umbrella/Samples/Auth/client-samples/legacy/python/README.md

    python3 oauthlib_api_sample_client.py
    ```

 When you run the application, the client logs the response for each request.
-In the sample output, the first request to the Umbrella Reporting API acquires the access token.
+In the sample output, the first request to the Reporting v2 API acquires the access token.
 The remaining requests reuse the access token until the token expires.
 When the token expires, the client automatically refreshes the token.

 Sample output: